-11 CONCLUSION
+10 CONCLUSION

 This noise assessment establishes that site specific noise criteria would be met during operation of the proposed Horsley Park Concept Plan.
 It is proposed to manage noise emissions from site by developing a site noise model which takes into account noise associated with each specific project application.
-This is considered a practical approach as Jacfin propose to retain management of the entire site and, as such, can plan to ensure the acoustic amenity of surrounding residences is maintained.
-As a screening process, noise criteria which are 5dB below overall site criteria may be applied initially to each proposed development to ensure that at full development of the site, it complies with the overall site specific noise criteria.
-(Detailed in Table 3-3.)
+It is recommended, as part of the noise management process, that lower noise objective be initially applied to each development within the park to ensure that the cumulative noise levels comply with the overall criteria.

-In the case of the concept plan, compliance with established noise criteria is achieved based on the adoption of design measures aimed at managing noise emissions from the site.
+In the case of the revised concept plan, compliance with established noise criteria is achieved based on the adoption of design measures aimed at managing noise emissions from the site.
 The details of the specific noise control measures should be determined at the project application stage.